 (v) At fixed particle mass, galaxy sizes are also vulnerable to changes in softening length, in part due to energy equipartition, i.e. the transfer of energy from massive DM particles to lower mass stars via 2-body scattering.
-The effect can be minimized by decreasing the ratio $\mu = m{\rm DM}/m{\rm gas}$ (see Ludlow et al. 2019a), or by increasing the softening length.
-Our suite of simulations indicate that mass segregation is present in our fiducial runs (which adopt $\mu \approx 5.3$ ), but is noticeably diminished for $\epsilon \gtrsim 2 \epsilon{\text{fid}}$ .
-In fact, the size-mass relations obtained from runs that used $\epsilon = 2 \epsilon{fid}$ agree best with observational constraints.
-Larger values tend to 'puff-up' galaxies, regardless of their stellar mass, and runs with $\epsilon \lesssim \epsilon{\rm fid}$ show signs of mass segregation: galaxies of a given $M{\star}$ become increasingly diffuse as $\epsilon$ is decreased, and have sizes that increase systematically with decreasing redshift, at least for $z \leq 2$ .
-The redshift dependence is erased in runs that use $\mu \approx 1$ , or $\epsilon \gtrsim 2\epsilon{\rm fid}$ .
-These results are summarized in Fig. 7.
+The effect can be minimized by decreasing the ratio $\mu = m{\rm DM}/m{\rm gas}$ (see Ludlow et al. 2019), or by increasing the softening length.
+Our suite of simulations indicate that mass segregation is present in our fiducial runs (which adopt $\mu \approx 5.3$), but is noticeably diminished for $\epsilon \gtrsim 2 \epsilon{\rm fid}$.
+In fact, the size-mass relations obtained from runs that used $\epsilon = 2 \epsilon{\rm fid}$ agree best with observational constraints.
+Larger values tend to "puffup" galaxies, regardless of their stellar mass, and runs with $\epsilon \lesssim \epsilon{\rm fid}$ show signs of mass segregation: galaxies of a given M{\star} become increasingly diffuse as ε is decreased, and have sizes that increase systematically with decreasing redshift, at least for $z \lesssim 2$.
+The redshift dependence is erased in runs that use $\mu \approx 1$, or $\epsilon \gtrsim 2 \epsilon{\rm fid}$.
+These results are summarized in Figure 7.

-(vi) The structure of DM haloes identified in collision-less DM-only simulations is robust to changes in softening length at essentially all $r \geq \epsilon$ .
-Convergence in halo mass profiles between different mass resolutions is achieved at radii that exceed the wellknown 'convergence radius' (e.g. Power et al. 2003; Navarro et al. 2010; Ludlow et al. 2019b).
-This is not the case, in general, for cosmological hydrodynamical simulations, in which the innermost structure of DM haloes responds to differences in galaxy formation physics driven by changing $\epsilon$ (Figs 8 and 9).
-Smaller $\epsilon$ implies higher densities of SF gas in halo centres, and potentially less efficient feedback due to the corresponding increase in radiative energy losses.
-If sufficiently small, the high gas densities in halo centres draws in DM, which gives rise to a central DM density cusp that is steeper than the $\rho \propto r^{-1}$ expected from DM-only simulations (Fig. 10).
-Surprisingly, at late times this cusp is not baryon dominated: for example, it is a noticeable feature of many poorly resolved haloes that are today baryon free, but that were not in the past (Fig. 11).
+(vi) The structure of DM haloes identified in collisionless DM-only simulations is robust to changes in softening length at essentially all $r \gtrsim \epsilon$.
+Convergence in halo mass profiles between different mass resolutions is achieved at radii that exceed the well-known "convergence radius" (e.g. Power et al. 2003; Navarro et al. 2010; Ludlow, Schaye & Bower 2019).
+This is not the case, in general, for cosmological hydrodynamical simulations, in which the innermost structure of DM haloes responds to differences in galaxy formation physics driven by changing ε (Figures 8 and 9).
+Smaller ε implies higher densities of SF gas in halo centres, and potentially less efficient feedback due to the corresponding increase in radiative energy losses.
+If sufficiently small, the high gas densities in halo centres draws in DM, which gives rise to a central DM density cusp that is steeper than the $\rho \propto r^{-1}$ expected from DM only simulations (Figure 10).
+Surprisingly, at late times this cusp is not baryon dominated: for example, it is a noticeable feature of many poorly-resolved haloes that are today baryon free, but that were not in the past (Figure 11).
 We suspect that this result is related to the segregation of baryonic and DM particles in the inner regions of haloes: haloes dominated by a central stellar/gaseous component can lose it through 2-body scattering between DM and baryonic particles, and retain their high central concentrations of DM.
 Nevertheless, the situation is not all dire.
-For a range of softening lengths, 1/2 $\lesssim \epsilon{\rm fid} \lesssim$ 2, circular velocity profiles are independent of $\epsilon$ at radii $r \gtrsim r{\text{conv}}$ .
+For a range of softening lengths, $1/2 \lesssim \epsilon{\rm fid} \lesssim 2$, circular velocity profiles are independent of ε at radii $r \gtrsim r{\rm conv}$.